mozilla/data-docs/src/datasets/search.md

 Additionally, see the `Building Intuition` search dashboards for applications to search datasets.
 Listed in recommended order of consumption:

-- [Building Intuition: Search Monetization](https://mozilla.cloud.looker.com/dashboards-next/312), an overview of how search partnerships generate revenue
+- [Search Monetization](https://mozilla.cloud.looker.com/dashboards-next/312), an overview of how search partnerships generate revenue
-- [Building Intuition: Search Mechanics](https://mozilla.cloud.looker.com/dashboards-next/314), an in-depth look at the search types described below + searches with ads and ad clicks, with special attention to search behavior in important subgroups of the population
+- [Search Mechanics](https://mozilla.cloud.looker.com/dashboards-next/314), an in-depth look at the search types described below + searches with ads and ad clicks, with special attention to search behavior in important subgroups of the population
-- [Building Intuition: Search Analyses](https://mozilla.cloud.looker.com/dashboards-next/319), a mapping of the search datasets to corresponding Looker Explores
+- [Search Analyses](https://mozilla.cloud.looker.com/dashboards-next/319), a mapping of the search datasets to corresponding Looker Explores
-- [Building Intuition: Search Access Points](https://mozilla.cloud.looker.com/dashboards-next/256), an overview of search, ad impressions, and ad clicks across the different search access points (SAPs) built into the browser
+- [Search Access Points](https://mozilla.cloud.looker.com/dashboards-next/256), an overview of search, ad impressions, and ad clicks across the different search access points (SAPs) built into the browser
+- [Regional Search Providers](https://mozilla.cloud.looker.com/dashboards/542), an introduction to regional search providers `Baidu`, `Yandex`, `Qwant`, `Ecosia`, and `Yahoo Japan`.

 ## Table of Contents